threejs/discord-bot/README.md

 To setup a bot for local/production use, you will need to specify credentials in a file.

-**Note**: you will have to add the bot to a server with the `applications.commands` scope for slash commands.
+**Note**: you will have to add the bot to a server with the `applications.commands` scope to invoke slash commands.

 **.env** (do not commit)